laboon/CS1632_Spring2018/deliverables/2/deliverable2.md

 The program must be run by typing "ruby city_sim_9006.rb" (with an optional seed parameter) at the command line.
 It will be run using Ruby 2.5.0 and so I recommend you ensure that you have the same version.
 You should be fine with Ruby 2.2.0 or above (changes have been relatively minor since then), but I recommend that you use the latest version just to be safe.

-The unit tests must be run by typing "ruby *_test.rb" at the command line.
+The unit tests must be run by typing the following at the command line:

+1. `for file in *_test.rb; do ruby $file; done` (OS X, Linux, or other Unix-like OS running bash)
+2. "ruby foo_test.rb", "ruby bar_test.rb" for each of the test files

 ## Grading Breakdown
 * Summary and Testing Concerns- 10%